AWS RDS Aurora Serverless

 Aurora Serverless and Failover

-• separates computation capacity and storage, and the storage volume for the cluster is spread across multiple AZs.
+• Storage volume for the cluster is spread across three AZs.
 The data remains available even if outages affect the DB instance or the associated AZ.

 Aurora Serverless Auto Scaling